DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     }
 ```

-At the end we wait until all threads reach this point, then we can safely read value from `s_TaskCount`.
+After the payload has been written, we need to issue another barrier to wait until all threads reach this point.
+After that we can safely read the `s_TaskCount` value.
-Only one thread writes value to the `Statistics` buffer, this is much faster then writes from each thread.
+Only one thread writes value to the `Statistics` buffer, this is much faster than writes from each thread because it
+minimizes the access to global memory.

-Then we call `DispatchMesh()` with a number of groups and payload.
-For compatibility with Vulkan API you should use only X group count.
+The final step of the amplification shader is calling the `DispatchMesh()` function with the number of groups and the payload.
+For compatibility with Vulkan API you should only use X group count.
 The `DispatchMesh()` function must be called exactly once per amplification shader.
 The `DispatchMesh()` call implies a `GroupMemoryBarrierWithGroupSync()`, and ends the amplification shader group's execution.

 ```hlsl
     GroupMemoryBarrierWithGroupSync();